 Assessment: Achievements & Failures

-The First Crusade was successful in that Jerusalem was recaptured, but to ensure the Holy City stayed in Christian hands, it was necessary that various western settlements were established in the Levant (collectively known as the Latin East).
+The First Crusade was successful in that Jerusalem was recaptured, but to ensure the Holy City stayed in Christian hands, it was necessary that various western settlements were established in the Levant (collectively known as the Crusader States, the Latin East or Outremer).
 Orders of knights were created, too, for their better defence.
 Clearly, a steady supply of new crusaders would be needed in the coming decades and a wave of taxes to fund them.
 Initially, there were massacres of local populations, but the westerners soon realised that to hold on to their gains they needed the support of the extraordinarily diverse local populations.
 Consequently, there grew a toleration of non-Christian religions, albeit with some restrictions.

 Despite the continued recruitment drive in Europe and attempts to create permanent ‘colonies’ and kingdoms, it proved impossible to hold on to the gains of the First Crusade, and more campaigns were required to recapture such cities as Edessa and Jerusalem itself after its fall again in 1187 CE.
 There would be eight official crusades and several other unofficial ones throughout the 12th and 13th centuries CE, which all met with more failure than success.